Montiey/KiCad-Footprints/README.md

 7. Select the folder you made- click next
 8. When prompted, chose to add this library globally, unless you KNOW it needs to only be added locally.
 9. Done!
 You should see it appear in the list with the path to the folder.
 Try placing it on a PCB and check out the 3D viewer!
-10. If you want to add more footprints later, just copy the .wrl and .kicad_mod files in with the otehrs.
+10. If you want to add more footprints later, just copy the .wrl and .kicad_mod files in with the others.
 All you did is tell KiCad where to find the library folder.